gauravagnihotri/behavioral_cloning/README.md

 Overview
 ---
 This project uses a modified version of [Nvidia's Architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) to train a model to clone driving behavior.
-The model is built using Keras (keras uses Tensorflow Backend).
+The model is built using Keras.

-The Project
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: